NetZeroAtlantic/ACES/docs/README.md

 compatible version of Pyomo, matplotlib, numpy, scipy, and two free solvers (GLPK and CBC).
 A note for Windows users: the CBC solver is not available for Windows through conda.
 Thus, in order to install the environment properly, the last line of the 'environment.yml' file specifying 'coincbc' should be deleted.

-To download the Temoa source code, either clone the repository or download from GitHub as a zip file.
+To download the ACES source code, either clone the repository or download from GitHub as a zip file.

 ## Running ACES